-Doctors at Vung Tau Hospital performed surgery to save a female student who was stabbed in the heart and lungs - Photo: Provided by the hospital
+Doctors at Vung Tau Hospital performed surgery to save the life of a female student who was stabbed in the heart and lungs - Photo: Provided by the hospital

-Previously, at 8:00 a.m. on March 12, the emergency department of Vung Tau Hospital received female patient NNVA (14 years old, residing in Ward 7, Vung Tau City) in critical condition with cold skin, difficult to detect pulse, and unmeasurable blood pressure.
+Previously, at 8:00 a.m. on March 12, the emergency department of Vung Tau Hospital received a female patient, NNVA (14 years old, residing in Ward 7, Vung Tau City), in critical condition with cold skin, difficult to detect pulse, and unmeasurable blood pressure.

-Upon examination, the doctors discovered a wound on the left side of the sternum below the left collarbone about 3cm in length, the wound was about 1.5cm in size penetrating the chest.
-When the chest was opened, the wound was found to have penetrated from top to bottom, hitting the upper lobe of the left lung, perforating the front of the right atrium.
+Through examination, the doctors discovered a wound on the left side of the sternum under the left collarbone about 3cm, the wound size about 1.5cm penetrating into the chest.
+When the chest was opened, the wound was found to penetrate from top to bottom, hitting the upper lobe of the left lung, perforating the front of the right atrium.
 The patient had a pericardial hematoma, losing 1,000ml of blood.

 Doctors and nurses at Vung Tau Hospital focused all their efforts on rescuing the patient.
 The surgery lasted nearly 3 hours and the patient was transfused with two units of packed red blood cells and two units of plasma.